THE ALBUM

 A song based on and inspired by the literary work of Valder Lärka, « damn Lucky » (Hay House, London, 2011).

-A contemporary murder ballad set in the brutal chaos of an unnamed African civil war, where even those lucky enough to survive are damned, ultimately.
+A contemporary murder ballad set in the brutal chaos of an unnamed African civil war, where even those lucky enough to survive are damned.

 6. Damnation